 Between 1908 and 1909 Satyagraha House was the South African base of Mahatma Gandhi.
 Built and designed by Ghandi’s friend Hermann Kallenbach, it was fashioned and named The Kraal, with its two rondavel-style rooms.
 Satyagraha is the tenet of passive resistance, the stance upon which Ghandi developed his successful struggle for India’s independence from the British Empire.
 The house, situated in Orchards, Johannesburg, has been restored and provides the option to appreciate its tranquillity either through a day visit (free) or an overnight stay in one of its seven rooms.
-Prices vary from R1735 for a Superior Room to R4850 for the Family Cottage.
+Prices vary from R3,000 for a comfort room to R10,000 for the family cottage.

 Bush Babies Monkey Sanctuary